PacketFence Clustering Guide

 packetfence-config should stay started in order to run /usr/local/pf/bin/cluster/node commands.

-In the next following steps, you will be upgrading PacketFence on node C.
+In the next following steps, upgrade PacketFence on node C.

 Detach node C from the cluster